Fuji Safari Park: See Wild Animals With Mt. Fuji in the Background!

 A diorama model that includes not only buildings but also people.

-Also stop by the museum shop and cafe
+Stop by the museum shop and cafe

-When visiting an art museum, some people may look forward to buying souvenirs at the museum shop.
-The Kobe City Museum also has a museum shop on the first floor, which is also free to use.
+When visiting an art museum, some people look forward to buying souvenirs at the museum shop.
+Kobe City Museum also has a museum shop on the first floor, which is also free to use.

 basic information

-Museum shop business hours: Weekdays 9:30-17:30, Fridays and Saturdays until 19:30
+Museum shop hours: Weekdays 9:30-17:30, Fridays and Saturdays until 19:30

-*Items may vary depending on the special exhibition.
+*This may vary depending on the special exhibition.

 basic information

-Business hours: 9:30-17:30 (LO 16:30), Fridays and Saturdays until 19:00 (LO 18:30)
+Business hours: 9:30-17:30 (last orders 16:30), Fridays and Saturdays until 19:00 (last orders 18:30)

-Regular holidays: Same as closed days
+Closed: Same as museum closing days

-(Writer Nakata/West Plan)
+(Writer: Nakata/West Plan)

-great value bus tickets
+Great value bus tickets

 Kobe 1-day bus ticket

-Click here for purchase and details of Kobe 1-day bus ticket
+Click here for details and to purchase the Kobe 1-day bus ticket

 Hyogo Amazing Pass

-This ticket is recommended for those who are considering touring around Himeji and Hyogo prefectures other than Kobe!
-Kobe 1-day bus ticket contents + A mobile ticket that allows you to ride unlimited Shinki Bus routes for 1,000 yen per day. *Limited to foreign visitors tourists visiting Japan
+If you are considering touring around Himeji and Hyogo prefecture in addition to Kobe , we recommend this ticket!
+This mobile ticket includes the contents of the Kobe 1-day bus ticket and allows unlimited rides on Shinki Bus route buses for 1,000 yen per day. *Limited to foreign visitors tourists visiting Japan

-Click here for purchase and details of Hyogo Amazing Pass
+Click here for details and to purchase the Hyogo Amazing Pass

 basic information